IamSudhir-Kumar/TypeScript__Challlenges/README.md

 Welcome to the TypeScript Learning Plan!
 This 13-day plan is designed to help you master TypeScript while covering various topics, similar to the JavaScript challenge you mentioned.

 ## 1: TypeScript Basics
-- Introduction to TypeScript
-- Setting up a TypeScript project
-- Variables and data types in TypeScript
 - Comparison operators and logical operators in TypeScript
 - Conditionals (if, else if, else) in TypeScript